When your Action Book Club gathers to talk about the book you’ve chosen, use these questions—or your own—to get the

 - Organize a Meal Train for a new parent or someone struggling with illness.

-- Build a Little Free Library book exchange to place in a community park or schoolyard (with permission).
+- Build a Little Free Library book exchange to place in your front yard or in a community park or schoolyard (with permission).

-- Do you have a Little Free Library yourself?
+- Do you already have a Little Free Library?
 Host an event at your Library, like a book swap, story time for kids, poetry reading, or community get together.

-Do you want to learn more about diversity, community, and giving back?
+Do you want to learn more about community and giving back?
 Check out these online resources.

 Top image courtesy of Creative Commons.